-If you cannot answer these questions, take that item you were doing off your to-do list.
-Learn to focus and spend your time energy, and focus on activities that matter.
+If you cannot answer these questions, take that item, you were doing off your to-do list.
+Learn to focus and spend your time and energy, and focus on activities that matter.
 It will have a positive impact on the future growth of your company or organization.

 Don’t confuse activity or busyness with productivity.
 They are not the same thing, and being busy for the sake of being busy can end up hurting your organization more than it will help it.

-If you are interested in seeing how Mondoro can help you manufacture home decor and home furnishing products – we would love to talk to you to see how we can help you.
+If you want to see how Mondoro can help you manufacture home decor and home furnishing products – we would love to talk to you to see how we can help you.

-Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.
-Check out my email by clicking here or become a part of our community and join our newsletter by clicking here. or become a part of our community and join our newsletter by clicking here.
+Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
+Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.
+Or join our community and join our newsletter by clicking here.